Veteran south actor Sarath Babu no more; leaders, stars condole his demise | Entertainment

 Veteran south actor Sarath Babu no more; leaders, stars condole his demise

-The film also featured superstars Kamal Haasan and Chiranjeevi.Some of Sarath Babus memorable films in Telugu include Bharathirajas Seethakoka Chilaka in the early 1980s and K Viswanaths Sagara Sangamam, Swathi Muthyam and Apathbandhavudu.Whether Annamalai or Muthu, the Tamil audience loved Rajinikanth turning the tables on his friendmaster after being provoked.
+The film also featured superstars Kamal Haasan and Chiranjeevi.Some of Sarath Babus memorable films in Telugu include noted director Bharathirajas Seethakoka Chilaka in the early 1980s and acclaimed filmmaker K Viswanaths Sagara Sangamam, Swathi Muthyam and Apathbandhavudu.Whether Annamalai or Muthu, the Tamil audience loved Rajinikanth turning the tables on his friendmaster after being provoked.

 - Country: